jmadala/workshop-cultivating-coders/README.md

 ```
 Don’t be concerned if the version numbers are greater than the ones listed here.

 Please register and verify your account to create your Digital Garage user profile.
+You may have to go through a secure security sign in and obtain a token from Digital Garage.
+Please follow the steps on your screen to do so.

 NOTE: If you already have a ~/.kube/config file on your machine make sure to rename it something else.
 If you don’t, your command line tools may try to connect to a different machine.